Columbine High School massacre: Suicide mission; estimated 25 dead

-Lisa Kreutz, shot in the shoulder, arms, hand, and thigh, was evacuated at 3:22 p.m., along with Patti Nielson, Brian Anderson, and the three library staff who had hidden in the rooms adjacent to the library.
-Officials found the bodies in the library by 3:30.
+Lisa Kreutz, shot in the shoulder, arms, hand, and thigh, was evacuated at 3:22 pm, along with Patti Nielson, Brian Anderson, and the three library staff who had hidden in the rooms adjacent to the library.
+Kreutz was the last person to be pulled from the library.
+Officials finished clearing the library by 3:36.
+By 4:00, Sheriff John P. Stone made an initial estimate of 25 dead students and teachers, 50 wounded, and referred to the massacre as a "suicide mission".
+President Bill Clinton later issued a statement.